ramumavali199-dot/C2/README.md

-# C2
+# Bybit Crypto ML Bot
-Telegram alerts for crypto candles
+This is an advanced ML powered crypto trading bot.